About Us

 Where are we?

-The farm is situated just off the N12 highway, 12 km east of Potchefstroom in the North West Province of South Africa.
+The farm is situated just off the N12 highway on the R47, 12 km east of Potchefstroom in the North West Province of South Africa.

-We also bought a farm in the Reitz area which consists of about 50/50 land and grazing.
-Some land are leased during 2011 and we look forward for our first winter with stower.
+We also have a farm in the Reitz area which consists of about 50/50 land and grazing.
+Some land is leased for maize production and we look forward for our first winter with stower.
 In the past animals were only kept on the natural grazing and old lands with assortment of cattle licks throughout the year.

 We plan to expand our farming operation to other areas in the proximity of Potchefstroom in the near future.
 At the present we’re hiring grazing from a few neighbours until we can buy more land.